 The hardest part of the summit night on Kilimanjaro was the last 2 hours to the crater rim at Stella Point.
 We had been trekking for 4 hours and mentally it became more challenging.
 It was getting colder and I was tired so I had to focus on breathing and stepping.
 Having put in the endurance training is really important for this long day out on the mountain.

 It was so nice to see light appear on the horizon.
 The team lead by Athumani were all making great progress up to Stella point.
 It was hard work trying to stay positive but we were all doing great and our guides were very encouraging.

 It was really hard with the lack of sleep but the deep breathing techniques and chance to stand on the top of Mount Kilimanjaro was driving me forward.
 I was feeling good and this was it.
 We walked slowly towards the summit and it seemed to take forever but eventually we rounded a corner and I could see the famous sign at the top of the mountain.

 High on Kilimanjaro

-The best company on Kilimanjaro
+The Best Company on Kilimanjaro

 We had breakfast and then presented tips and the team sang and danced for 45 minutes, what a send off.
-We all walked down the mountain excited, revived and so happy with our overall experience.
+Everyone walked down the mountain excited, revived and so happy with our overall experience.
 We could not have done it with out Ian’s team.
 Each and every one of them gave their all so we could reach the top.
 It was the training and especially the acclimatization that made all the difference this second time around.
 I highly recommend Ian Taylor Trekking for your Kilimanjaro trekking adventure.
 READ SOME REVIEWS.

 Michelle Melvin, Kilimanjaro February 2018